Shmink/elixir-tutorials/README.md

 This tutorial shows you how to make an _identicon_.
 You see these generated images here on GitHub for example when a user hasn't uploaded their own profile picture and they remain with this generated identicon.
 It takes an input from the user.
-Using that you create an MD5 checksum and create a list of random numbers from it.
+Using that you create an MD5 checksum and create a list of _random_ numbers from it.
 With that we can choose a colour for the squares in the image and then choose what squares should be coloured.
 The idea with these identicons is that they are mirrored.
 My username, 'shmink' gave a nice result:

 ![alt text](identicon/shmink.png "Happy accident :)")

+---

+### Discuss

+A reddit clone, but diluted.

+* OAuth for login
+* Creating posts.
+* Edit or delete those posts after creation.
+* Sumbit comments on a post

+*Unfinished*